systemd/mkosi/mkosi/resources/mkosi.md

 : Matches against the configured image version.
 Image versions can be prepended by the operators `==`, `!=`, `>=`, `<=`, `<`, `>` for rich version comparisons according to the UAPI group version format specification.
-  If no operator is prepended, the equality operator is assumed by default If this condition is used and no image version has been explicitly configured yet, this condition fails.
+  If no operator is prepended, the equality operator is assumed by default.
+If this condition is used and no image version has been explicitly configured yet, this condition fails.

 `Bootable=`